8

 Scheele heated several compounds including potassium nitrate, manganese oxide, and mercury oxide and found they released a gas which enhanced combustion.

-Priestley heated mercury oxide and found it yielded a gas that made a candle burn five times faster than normal.
-He wrote: "But what surprised me more than I can well express was that a candle burned in this air with a remarkably vigourous flame.
-I was utterly at a loss how to account for it."
+Totally unexpectedly, the hot mercury oxide yielded a gas that made a candle burn five times faster than normal.
+Priestley wrote: “But what surprised me more than I can well express was that a candle burned in this air with a remarkably vigorous flame.
+I was utterly at a loss how to account for it.”
 (1)

 In addition to noticing the effect of oxygen on combustion, Priestley later noted the new gas's biological role.
 He placed a mouse in a jar of oxygen, expecting it would survive for 15 minutes maximum before it suffocated.
 Instead, the mouse survived for a whole hour and was none the worse for it.(2)

-Antoine Lavoisier carried out similar experiments to Priestley's and added to our knowledge by discovering that air contains about 20 percent oxygen and that when any substance burns, it actually combines chemically with oxygen.
-It was Lavoisier who first gave the element its name oxygen.
-(2a)
+Antoine Lavoisier carried out similar experiments to Priestley’s and added to our knowledge enormously by discovering that air contains about 20 percent oxygen and that when any substance burns, it actually combines chemically with oxygen.

 The word oxygen is derived from the Greek words 'oxys' meaning acid and 'genes' meaning forming.